gautampratap24/MOVING-BALL-SLOWLY-EFFECT/Readme.md

-This is my practice time pass javascript project using gsap.
+This is my practice project in which ball following cursor very smoothly using GSAP.